QUESTIONS? FROM UK CALL: 0330 088 5894 | FROM NON-UK CALL: +44 330 088 5894

 • Safety: Oman is considered one of the safest countries in the world for travellers.
 Violent crime is rare, and petty crime is uncommon.
 However, it’s always wise to take standard precautions, such as keeping your belongings secure and being aware of your surroundings.

 Oman is a destination that offers something for every traveller, from the rugged mountains and golden deserts to the vibrant cities and tranquil beaches.
 Its rich culture, stunning landscapes, and warm hospitality make it a must-visit destination in the Middle East.
 Whether you’re looking to explore ancient forts, hike through breathtaking canyons, or simply relax by the sea, Oman is sure to leave you with lasting memories.
-So, pack your bags and get ready to discover one of the Middle East’s best-kept secrets!
+So, pack your bags and get ready to discover one of the Middle East’s best-kept secrets with tailormade Oman!

 • Tweet